smartcontractkit/ccip-solana-bs58-generator/README.md

 ##### set-chain-rate-limit

 Configure rate limiting for token transfers to/from a specific remote chain.
+This command ONLY modifies rate limit settings.

+**⚠️ PREREQUISITE**: You must run `init-chain-remote-config` first to create the chain configuration before setting rate limits.

+**📋 IMPORTANT**: Rate limits are specified in the **smallest token units** (e.g., for a 9-decimal token, 1 token = 1,000,000,000 smallest units).

 **Syntax:**